 When Mother Goose Land opened in 1956, it featured many different buildings and decorations depicting different stories from popular nursery rhymes.
 One of these was a pumpkin shell (from the story of Peter, Peter Pumpkin Eater) which housed a refreshment and souvenir stand.

-I never found any other information about it until recently when I came across this photo in the 12 June 1961 edition of the Deseret News.
-The brief caption explained how it all worked.
+The I.Q.
+Zoo opened at Lagoon in 1961.
 Kids could insert coins which activated flashing lights.
 The caged ducks and chickens were trained to respond to the light and were rewarded with a treat when they would “pound a drum or play baseball”.